New Zealand - Richie Mo'unga and Beauden Barrett

 Guscott column: Smart All Blacks kick the Springboks into disarray

-WHAT struck me most as beat 23-13 in their showdown on Saturday was that planning your strategy behind-the-scenes is where coaches earn their corn, and it is where the fell short this time.
+WHAT struck me most as New Zealand beat 23-13 in their showdown on Saturday was that planning your strategy behind-the-scenes is where coaches earn their corn, and it is where the fell short this time.

 Exciting as Cheslin Kolbe, Makazole Mapimpi, and Willie Le Roux are as a back three, they do not have a reputation for being commanding in the air – and New Zealand exploited that to the full.